-Campaign Story -International Women's Day: Passing the Power

-On March 8th, 2024, building on the success of last year, we launched our International Women's Day campaign, 'Passing the Power'.
+Campaign Story - International Women's Day: Passing the Power On March 8th, 2024, building on the success of last year, we launched our International Women's Day campaign, 'Passing the Power'.
 We know our business plays an important role in women's lives every day, through our products, how we support our colleagues and communities, and through initiatives within our supply chain.
 This year, our ambition was to shine a light on how power is passed between people at Primark.
 Passing the Power celebrates Primark as a place where women's support for each other is as natural as it is necessary.
 We wanted to highlight how women empower other women, not just on International Women's Day, but every day.
 From behind the till to head office, we encourage a culture where women are seen, heard, and supported.

-We showcased colleagues from around the world speaking about a time someone 'passed the power' to them.
-We also encouraged all colleagues to share a time when someone 'passed the power' to them on our internal communications network which featured inspiring stories of challenge, support, and triumph.
-INTERNATIONAL WOMEN'S DAY 202

-PASSING THE POWER

-PRIMARK
+Our support for women extends beyond our stores and into our communities.
+Together with our charity partner WorkEqual, we hosted a session centered on the theme of 'Passing the Power', for a group of young women from the Ballyfermot Traveller Action Group and the Cherry Orchard Community Training Centre who have a keen interest in fashion and digital and social media skills.
+WorkEqual is a Dublin based social enterprise who offer bespoke styling, coaching and upskilling services to women looking to start their career or return to work after some time off.
+We are proud to continue our partnership with WorkEqual to help bring their career development and coaching services to even more communities across Ireland, helping people who are going back to work, or starting their careers for the first time.

 Whilst we have much to celebrate, we know we still have more work to do.
 We continue to prioritise inclusion in our business, to listen and to learn, so that we can keep moving forward.

-PRIMARK®

-We confirm that the published gender pay gap information is accurate and meets the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-Paul Marchant Chief Executive

-Lorraine Culligan Group Director, People & Culture
+PRIMARK[®] We confirm that the published gender pay gap information is accurate and meets the requirements of The Employment Equality Act 1998 (Section 20A) (Gender Pay Gap Information) Regulations 2022.
+Paul Marchant Chief Executive Lorraine Culligan Group Director, People & Culture